samcrowley35/fetch-backend-engineering-challenge/README.md

 # fetch-backend-engineering-challenge

+My solution to the receipt-processor-challenge for the backend engineer apprenticeship uses go and docker.

 To run my version of the solution to this challenge, follow these steps:

 First, ```go mod init gfg``` to create the module for this project